The ABCs of Kafka in Hyperledger Fabric

-The Zookeeper Service
+The Zookeeper Service#the-zookeeper-service

 Zookeeper is a distributed key-value store, most commonly used to store metadata and handle the mechanics of clustering.
 It allows clients of the service (the Kafka brokers) to subscribe and have changes sent to them once they happen.
 This is how brokers know when to switch partition leaders.
 Zookeeper is also extremely fault-tolerant as it ought to be, since Kafka heavily depends on it.

 - The consumer group‘s offset per partition (although modern clients store offsets in a separate Kafka topic)

 - ACL (Access Control Lists) — used for limiting access/authorization

 - Producer & Consumer Quotas —maximum message/sec boundaries